Frosty the Snowman

-"Frosty the Snowman" is a popular Christmas song written by Walter "Jack" Rollins and Steve Nelson, and first recorded by Gene Autry and the Cass County Boys in 1950 and later recorded by Jimmy Durante in that year.
-It was written after the success of Autry's recording of "Rudolph the Red-Nosed Reindeer" the previous year; Rollins and Nelson shopped the new song to Autry, who recorded "Frosty" in search of another seasonal hit.
-Like "Rudolph", "Frosty" was subsequently adapted to other media including a popular television special.
+"Frosty the Snowman" is a song written by Walter "Jack" Rollins and Steve Nelson, and first recorded by Gene Autry and the Cass County Boys in 1950 and later recorded by Jimmy Durante in that year.
+It was written after the success of Autry's recording of "Rudolph the Red-Nosed Reindeer" the previous year.
+Rollins and Nelson shopped the new song to Autry, who recorded "Frosty" in search of another seasonal hit.
+Like "Rudolph", "Frosty" was subsequently adapted to other media including a 1969 television special.

 Song

-A group of children find a hat and place it on Frosty's head.
+The song's lyrics describe the adventures of Frosty, a snowman who comes to life after a group of children place a magical silk hat on his head.
 Frosty laughs and plays with the children until the hot sun threatens to melt him.
-Frosty says goodbye to the children, reassuring them, "I'll be back again someday."
+After leading them through the village streets and running afoul of a traffic policeman, Frosty says goodbye to the children, reassuring them he'll be back again someday, while in the Jimmy Durante version, he says he'll be back on Christmas Day.

-It is generally regarded as a Christmas song, although Christmas itself is never mentioned in the lyrics.
+It is generally regarded as a Christmas song, although Christmas itself is never mentioned in the original lyrics.
 The action supposedly takes place in White Plains, New York, or Armonk, New York; Armonk has a parade dedicated to Frosty annually.

 Covers

 The song was quickly covered by many artists including Jimmy Durante, Nat King Cole and Guy Lombardo.
 The versions by Nat King Cole and Guy Lombardo also reached the American charts.
 A Phil Spector-produced 1963 cover by The Ronettes is a popular version, featuring in Rolling Stones list of "The Greatest Rock & Roll Christmas Songs".

 The song has been covered as an instrumental by the Canadian Brass, with founder Charles Daellenbach taking on the persona of Frosty, and repeatedly calling "One more time!" ("You know what happens when Frosty gets 'hot'"), and then starting to collapse ("I think he's melting" -- "You know what happens when Frosty gets hot").
 It was also covered by the Hampton String Quartet on their inaugural album, What if Mozart Wrote 'Have Yourself a Merry Little Christmas'.
 It was also recorded by American Brass.

 The song has also been covered (with lyrics) by the band Cocteau Twins; the cover was released on their 1993 EP Snow.
 It was also covered by the Jackson 5 and appears on the Jackson 5 Christmas Album.

+The song was covered and released as the first single of Tarja Turunen's third Christmas album and ninth studio album, Dark Christmas.